jackyz/pobi/README.md

 Best Practice
 -------------
 * Setup a virtual machine (in bridge network mode, use static DHCP in router).
-* Install and run it (make it auto-start is a good idea).
+* Install and run it (auto-start is a good idea).
-* Point DNS to this ip in your router.
+* Point DNS to this ip in router.
 * You are done.
-Enjoy it.
+Enjoy.

 _Someone can write a tutourial or make a vm-image, please help._

 How
 ---
-Basically it's a full stack DIY local server solution.
+Basically it's a full-stack DIY local server solution.
 * A DNS server to deal with DNS poison.
 * A WPAD server to dispatch auto-config proxy rules.
-* DNS and WPAD uses a same modified version of GFWList2PAC, only proxy nessary request.
+* DNS and WPAD uses a same modified version of GFWList2PAC, only proxy when nessary.
 * A HTTP PROXY server for browsers (IE/Opera) and forward requests to SOCKS5 PROXY server.
-* A SOCKS5 PROXY server for other tools (curl/skype/...) and encode data then forward request to remote server.
+* A SOCKS5 PROXY server for other tools (curl/skype/...) and encode data then forward request to remote WORKER.
 * Obviously, each part could replaceable and upgradable.

 Diagram